Overview

 The conditional offer email will specify the documents to be verified.
 Local students are encouraged to bring original copies and visit our Hong Kong office.
 If you are unable to come in person, check who can verify your documents and what they need to include.

 There is no further action until registration opens.
-You will receive an Invitation to Register email a few weeks before the semester begins, call us if you have any additional questions.
+You will receive an Invitation to Register email a few weeks before the semester begins.
+You can contact us if you have any additional questions.

 Through the Invitation to Register email, you can access the registration portal, then follow the instructions, and complete the tuition payment for this semester.
 Once it is done, you will officially be part of our community!